pc619/Computing-2-Applications/Map-reduce-filter/README.md

 ## Tutorial Questions

+Before starting the actual tutorial questions you are going to need to

 For this first set of questions we are going to be creating some functions to deal with colors, specifically arrays in the from [rrr, ggg, bbb] - RGB color codes.

 1. **`Color.noRed`:** Under the even numbers function, create a function that takes in an arbitrary array of rgb colors and returns colors with no red in them.
 1. **`Color.rgbToHexColor`:** Given an array of three elements with values from 0 to 255, return this rgb to a hex color code in the form `#rrggbb`
 1. **`Color.mixColors`:** Givern two RGB array values, return an array that would combine both the colors (you might need to do a bit of research on color theory!)